456dev/lanhack-web/README.md

-lanhack-web
+# Lanhack - Web Dashboard

-Contains the frontend and backend
+### Contains the frontend and backend to run the RFID dashboard

+## Requirements

+- Lanhack Firmware with RFID setup
+- Python libraries: [ Poetry, FastAPI ]
+- Patience